obazl/dev_ocaml/src/ug/ppx_ug.md

 executable that lacks critical modules.
 Since there is no `main` entry point, the compiler has no way of knowing that something is missing.

-The `main` attribute of the `ppx_executable` rule is a convenience attribute, intended to make it harder to build a PPX executable that is missing the critical piece of code that drives PPX processing.
+The `main` attribute of the `ppx_executable` rule is an optional convenience attribute, intended to reduce the likelihood of inadvertently omitting the critical piece of code that drives PPX processing.
 A module passed as `main` will automatically be added as the last module in the dependency list, thereby ensuring that it will receive control after all other modules.

 Demo code:  [demos/ppx/hello](https://github.com/obazl/dev_obazl/blob/aed0ce898b480c109ccd9b42fddc6f6c1640277c/demos/ppx/hello/BUILD.bazel#L53)